 - Alzheimer's Society

-Now it's time for you to begin the second part of the Challenge and start your fundraising!
-This could be limited to one special event, or you may choose to raise money in lots of different ways over a whole year.
-There are some fundraising ideas on the Girlguiding Website - and the Region will be producing a sheet of suggestions which you might find useful.
-In the meantime you will find listed below website addresses which will provide you with fundraising ideas from the charities themselves.
+Your fundraising could be limited to one special event, or you may choose to raise money in lots of different ways over a whole year.
+There are some fundraising ideas on the Girlguiding Website and you will find listed below website addresses which will provide you with fundraising ideas from the charities themselves.

-It is hoped that together we will achieve the target of £70,000 which will be divided evenly between all 10 charities and presented to them at the Region's 50th birthday event at Wincanton Racecourse on 22nd May 2021.
+It is hoped that together we will achieve the target of £70,000 which will be divided evenly between all 10 charities and presented to them at the Region's 50th birthday event.

 Cancer Research UK